Raytracer Project

 4.2: Rayon (multi-threading)

 How long did that take to execute on your machine?
 You might notice the raytracer starting to chug from here on out, because it's doing a lot of maths, and it'll start to do a lot more maths as we add more code.
 This is really what GPUs are for, but that's a whole other rabbit hole.
 We can do a few things to increase performance though.
-Introducing, my favourite crate: Rayon.
+Introducing, my favourite crate: Rayon

 Rayon is a data parallelism library that works by converting your iterators to parallel iterators, and then distributing work across all the cores in your system.
 We're going to re-write our main rendering loop as an iterator, and then drop Rayon in to make it a lot faster (depending on how many cores you have).

-Where we are using for loops, we generally convert them to iterators using the for_each adaptor, which just calls a closure on each item of an iterator.
+adaptor, which just calls a closure on each item of an iterator.
 The two examples below are equivalent.

 to:

-Convert your rendering loop in main to use for_each.
-Then, import Rayon's prelude with use rayon::prelude::*, and add a call to par_bridge before your for_each to use Rayon's parallel bridge to parallelise your iterator.
+to use Rayon's parallel bridge to parallelise your iterator.
 Run your code to make sure nothing is broken, and you should notice a speed-up.

-Another easy way to get free speed is to run in release mode.
-Instead of just cargo run, doing cargo run --release will compile your code with optimisations and no debug symbols to help speed it up, at the cost of longer compile times.
+will compile your code with optimisations and no debug symbols to help speed it up, at the cost of longer compile times.

-There are more efficient ways to utilise rayon than this (notably par_bridge is not as performant as regular parallel iterators), and additional optimisations that can be enabled in rustc.
+.
 I encourage you to play around with it and experiment to see what makes the renderer fastest.

 5: Surface Normals & Multiple Objects